Bukola-Testimony/AltSchool-Cloud-Exercices/Exercise-10/exercise10.md

 ## My process
-- I created 2 VMs.
+- I converted the decimal network numbers to binary digits.
+- Based on the CIDR block I established the class and Netmask.
-- I created ssh-keygen on the master-VM and copied it into the slave-VM.
+- Based on the netmask I calculated the wildcard.
-- I connected with slave-VM from master-VM through ssh and IP address.
-- In the master VM, I installed ansible.
+- Based on the wildcard I calculated the network IP.
-- I created a directory for the ansible.
+- Then I calculated the Broadcast IP
+- With the network IP and Broadcast IP I was able to find the range of IP address.
-- I edited the /etc/ansible/hosts file adding the IP address of the
+- Finally I calculated the number of hosts based on the IP range.

 <br>
 <br>

-## 193.16.20.35/29
+## Network Address given: 193.16.20.35/29

 ## Adress = 11000000.00010000.00010100.00100011